OSPF Overview and Features

 - Fast Convergence: Uses SPF algorithm for rapid network adaptation.

-- Load Balancing: Supports equal-cost multipath routing.
+- Equal-Cost Load Balancing: Supports ECMP routing across equal-cost paths.